gmartineza/hydra/README.md

 # Configure Slave to replicate from Master1
 docker exec mysql-slave mysql -uroot -prootpassword -e "CHANGE MASTER TO MASTER_HOST='mysql-master1', MASTER_USER='replicator', MASTER_PASSWORD='replicatorpass', MASTER_AUTO_POSITION=1; START SLAVE;"
 ```

+**Note:** If you encounter CREATE USER errors in the logs, see the Troubleshooting section for how to skip the problematic GTID transaction.

 ### Verify Replication